CubeGameOpenSource/website/README.md

 description

 Or
-send messege in discord server on channel #🌳cube-game
+send messege in <a href="https://discord.com/invite/82AgSWb">discord server</a> on channel #🌳cube-game

 use template